FLAVR: Flow-Agnostic Video Representations for Fast Frame Interpolation: Related Work

 \section{Related Work}

-{\bf Video Frame Interpolation} Video frame interpolation is a classical computer vision problem~\cite{mahajan2009moving} and recent methods take one of phase based, flow based, or kernel based approaches.

-\textit{Phase based models} for video interpolation~\cite{meyer2015phase, meyer2018phasenet} consider each frame as a linear combination of wavelets.
-The phase and magnitude of each phase is then interpolated using classical interpolation~\cite{meyer2015phase} or deep learning based algorithms~\cite{meyer2015phase} across multi-scale pyramid levels.

-\textit{Optical Flow based methods} \cite{jiang2018super, bao2019depth, xu2019quadratic, xue2019video, chi2020all, liu2019deep, bao2019memc, yuan2019zoom, niklaus2018context, yu2013multi, zhang2019flexible, niklaus2020softmax} use a optical flow prediction network, \emph{e.g.} PWC-Net~\cite{sun2018pwc}, to compute bidirectional optical flow between the input frames~\cite{jiang2018super} that guides frame synthesis along with occlusion masks~\cite{jiang2018super, bao2019memc, xue2019video} or monocular depth maps~\cite{bao2019depth} to reason about occlusions.
-Contextual warping~\cite{niklaus2018context}, softmax splatting~\cite{niklaus2020softmax}, cycle constraints~\cite{reda2019unsupervised, liu2019deep} and meta learning~\cite{choi2020scene} have also shown to be effective tools in improving the performance of such methods.
-While being largely successful in generating realistic intermediate frames, their performance is limited by the accuracy of the underlying flow estimator, which can be noisy in presence of large motions and complex occlusions resulting in outputs that have noticeable artifacts.
+{\bf Video Frame Interpolation} Video frame interpolation is a classical computer vision problem~\cite{mahajan2009moving} and recent methods take one of phase based~\cite{meyer2015phase, meyer2018phasenet}, kernel based~\cite{niklaus2017video, niklaus2017video_2, peleg2019net, cheng2020video, liu2017video, shi2020video}, or flow based approaches, of which flow-based methods\cite{jiang2018super, bao2019depth, xu2019quadratic, xue2019video, chi2020all, liu2019deep, bao2019memc, yuan2019zoom, niklaus2018context, yu2013multi, zhang2019flexible, niklaus2020softmax, huang2020rife, siyao2021deep} are most successful.
+The key idea in flow-based methods is to use a flow prediction network, \emph{e.g.} PWC-Net~\cite{sun2018pwc}, to compute bidirectional optical flow between the input frames~\cite{jiang2018super} that guides frame synthesis along with predicting occlusion masks~\cite{jiang2018super, bao2019memc, xue2019video} or monocular depth maps~\cite{bao2019depth} to reason about occlusions.
+While being largely successful in generating realistic intermediate frames, their performance is limited by the accuracy of the underlying flow estimator, which can be noisy in presence of complex occlusions resulting noticeable artifacts.
 They also assume uniform linear motion between the frames which is far from ideal for real world videos.
-Recent works relax the assumption to propose quadratic warping by taking a larger input context~\cite{xu2019quadratic, chi2020all} at the cost of increased model complexity or inference time.
+Most importantly, the flow prediction and subsequent warping make frame prediction slow prohibiting fast interpolation.
+Recent works relax the linear motion assumption using quadratic warping~\cite{xu2019quadratic, liu2020enhanced} at the cost of increased model complexity and inference time.
+CAIN~\cite{choi2020channel} uses channel attention as suitable ingredient for frame interpolation but fails to capture complex spatio-temporal dependencies explicitly between input frames.
+Moreover, many recent methods are only aimed towards single frame interpolation~\cite{huang2020rife, tulyakov2021time, siyao2021deep}.
+We address all these issues in this work by designing an end to end architecture that directly predicts any number of intermediate frames from a given video by learning to reason motion trajectories and properties through 3D space-time convolutions while jointly optimizing for output quality and inference time.